 There are currently 26 European states in the Schengen Area.
-These countries have abandoned all types of border control and they have a common visa policy.
-This allows citizens to move freely between the member countries without the need for border controls.
+These countries have abandoned all types of internal border control and have a common visa policy.
+This allows citizens to move freely between the member countries without facing checkpoints.

-Until now, the same applied to many other countries globally, whose citizens are allowed to travel for short term to any of the Schengen Area states without the need to apply for a visa.
+Currently, the same applies to many other countries globally, whose citizens are allowed to travel short term to any of the Schengen Area states using just a passport.

-However, as a matter of increased border control and security, from 2021 citizens of 60 eligible countries will need to apply for an ETIAS in order to be allowed entry into any of the countries of the Schengen area.
+However, in order to increase border control and security, from 2022 citizens of visa-exempt countries will need to register with ETIAS before travelling to any of the countries of the Schengen area.

-This is not to be mistaken with the Schengen Visa that will remain applicable for the same countries and requires the submission of an application at an embassy or consulate.
+It is not to be mistaken with the Schengen visa that will remain applicable for the same countries and requires the submission of an application at an embassy or consulate.

 As for most countries in South America, citizens of Peru will be eligible to apply for the ETIAS visa waiver.

-The ETIAS will allow Peruvian citizens to travel to any country of the Schengen Area and then move freely between the member states.
-The travel authorization will most likely be valid for either 3 years or until the date of expiry of the travel document, whichever comes first.
+The ETIAS will allow Peruvian citizens to travel to any Schengen country and then move freely between the member states.
+The travel authorisation will be valid for 3 years or until the passport expires, whichever happens first.